Adam Ripplinger Adam Ripplinger

 Before she could talk herself out of it, the studio door opened.

 Dom had done this for more than 14 years, yet every session felt like a first.
 Every woman who walked into his studio carried her own history, her own doubts, her own secret hopes.
-And every time, he felt the same quiet responsibility: to help her remember what she no longer saw in herself.
+And every time, he felt the same quiet responsibility: to give her unequivocal proof of how beautiful she is.

 When Abby stepped through the door, clutching her bag of lingerie like it might save her from drowning, he read the nervousness immediately.
 Her shoulders hunched slightly, her eyes darting to the floor before meeting his.
-She was beautiful—striking, even—but she didn’t know it yet.
+She was beautiful—striking, even—but she forgot how to see that in the mirror.

 “Thank you for doing this,” she says, and I can hear what she means underneath: thank you for not judging me, thank you for not letting me regret this.

-“Welcome, Abby,” said Dominic, the photographer.
+“Welcome, come on in,” said Dominic, the photographer.
 It was her first time seeing time him in person since their initial consultation, though she had texted several times with questions, thoughts, seeking reassurance that he always provided.
 His smile was calm, unhurried, like he had seen hundreds of women stand at his threshold with the same look of panic in their eyes.

 He also felt a vulnerability, the pressure to deliver incredibly stunning imagery worthy of her bravery.